cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-0.6.0/cyberconnect-sdk/connect-with-js-sdk.md

 ### BiConnection Type

-You can create different types of connections for different purposes (e.g. you can like a NFT by creating a `LIKE` connection from you to the NFT).
+You can create different types of bi-connections for different purposes (e.g. you can send a request by using `INIT` type or accept a request by using `ACCEPT` type).

 ```jsx
 import { BiConnectionType } from "@cyberlab/cyberconnect";